 In addition to Classic and Silver benefits:

-- Early check-in on request, and subject to availability
+- Early check-in on request, and subject to availability, or late check-out

 - Guaranteed room availability up to 3 days before arrival

 - In-room welcome amenity

 - Complimentary upgrade to the next room category, if available at the time of check-in, excluding villas, one of a kind suites, specialty suites and presidential suites.
 If not available, upgrade to best available room in current category

 - Host benefits at MyResorts properties